broyeztony/ford-lang/tooling/SIMULATE.md

-# F0/rd Simulate: Revolutionizing Smart Contract Development
+# F0/rd SIMULΞ: Revolutionizing Smart Contract Development

 Welcome to F0/rd SIMULΞ, the ultimate tool designed to transform the way you develop smart contracts with F0/rd.
 Our mission is to make smart contract programming not only powerful but also enjoyable and accessible for everyone.